The Cars & Ecclesiastes

 ALL IS VANITY

-The phrase conjures an image of everything and everyone you have ever held dear being evaporated by a split-second belch of the sun—including memory and record of everything and everyone you ever held dear—so that not only do those things and those people no longer exist, but they may as well have never existed at all, with no one to tell of their “onceness” in the universe.
+The phrase conjures an image of everything and everyone you ever held dear being evaporated by a split-second belch of the sun—including memory and record of everything and everyone you ever held dear—so that not only do those things and people no longer exist, but they may as well have never existed at all, with no one to tell of their “onceness” in the universe.

 Bleak.
 Unforgiving.

-The edge of a sword spilling your insides with a single swing.
+They are the edge of a sword spilling your insides with a single swing.

-Or maybe “All is vanity” is not so much intended to be grim, as it is a statement of exasperated annoyance.
-It’s not the sun evaporating anything.
-No, it’s an itch you can’t scratch.
-A fly you can’t swat.
-A tapping sound whose source you cannot find.
-That actually seems to be what’s more in line with the tone of the author.
 Paraphrasing verses 1:12 to 2:26, Solomon says “I sought fulfillment through increasing my wisdom.
 It didn’t work.
 I sought fulfillment through liquor.
 It didn’t work.
 I sought fulfillment through gardening.
 It didn’t work.
 I sought fulfillment through wealth.
 It didn’t work.
 I sought fulfillment through humor.
 It didn’t work.
-I sought fulfillment by having lots of sex with lots of different women.
+I sought fulfillment by having lots of sex in lots of different positions with lots of different women.
 That didn’t work either.”
-You catch on to his irritation as he jumps from one project to the next, feeling momentary flutters but eventually growing bored and longing for something that will last.
+You catch on to his irritation as he jumps from one project to the next, feeling momentary stomach flutters but eventually growing bored and longing for something that will last.
 Something enduring.
 Something eternal.

-These writings bear a striking similarity to Marcus Aurelius’ Meditations written a thousand years later.
-Compare, for example, the sentiments of Solomon in Ecclesiastes chapters 1-2 with Marcus in Book 2, Verse 12: “How quickly all things disappear, in the universe the bodies themselves, but in time the remembrance of them; what is the nature of all sensible things, and particularly those which attract with the bait of pleasure or terrify by pain, or are noised abroad by vapory fame; how worthless, and contemptible, and sordid, and perishable, and dead they are.”
-Or compare Ecclesiastes 3:1-8 with Marcus in Book 12, Verse 21: “A little while and you will be nobody and nowhere, nor will anything which you now behold exist, nor one of those who are now alive.
-Nature’s law is that all things change and turn, and pass away, so that in due order different things may come to be.”
+“How quickly all things disappear, in the universe the bodies themselves, but in time the remembrance of them; what is the nature of all sensible things, and particularly those which attract with the bait of pleasure or terrify by pain, or are noised abroad by vapory fame; how worthless, and contemptible, and sordid, and perishable, and dead they are.”

-To those readers of scripture thrown off by Ecclesiastes’ cynical and even atheistic tone that feels so out of step with the rest of the Tanakh, looks can be deceiving.
+To those readers of scripture thrown off by Ecclesiastes’ cynical (and even atheistic) tone that feels so out of step with the rest of the Tanakh, looks can be deceiving.
 Solomon is not a nihilist.
 Solomon is merely presenting life on its own terms.
-If no God, then no permanence.
+If no G-d, then no permanence.
 If there is no Source of All outside the entropic bubble—eternal, omnipotent, immutable—then all is bound by time and space and can only go to irrevocable decay.
-Solomon seeks to imbue his readers with this despair, waiting all the way till the final chapter to reveal that only with service to others and friendship to God do the “vain” and “transitory” things have significance.
-Work for its own sake is a waste.
-Sex for its own sake is a waste.
-Laughter for its own sake is a waste.
-Wine, gardening, and wisdom for their own sakes are wastes.
-But when these things are done in divine communion, suddenly we recognize that what is good in all of those things will be perfected in the life to come.
-That whatever small and temporary joy we experience in the fallen cosmos will be magnified and made infinite in Gan Eden.
+Solomon seeks to imbue his readers with this despair, waiting all the way till the final chapter to reveal that only with service to others and friendship to G-d do the “vain” and “transitory” things have significance.

 In fact, for a brief digression, one theory I have about Russian novelist Vladimir Nabokov is that in the opening paragraph of Lolita, he adopts a rhythm based on the rhythm of Solomon’s opening in Ecclesiastes 1:2.